chundley/clash.tools/doc/app.md

 #### Verify hostname is ct-app[n]
-Edit the hostname file, replace what's there with siftrock-app[n]
+Edit the hostname file, replace what's there with ct-app[n]

 `$ vim /etc/hostname`